w3c/w3c-website-redesign-html/docs/components/pre-footer.md

 # Pre-footer

-Used on the post and events listing page templates.
+Used on the post and events [listing pages](../templates/listings.md).

 ## Post listing (generic) pre-footer